tilman151/tilman151.github.io/_drafts/data_efficiency_for_rul_estimation.md

 Obviously, we can only calculate the labels if $$t_{max}$$ is known, i.e. the machine failed.
 Considering that failure occurs only after significant time, we can see that we accumulate a lot of unlabeled data before we can assign a label.

-Abundant unlabeled data cries for semi-supervised learning (SSL) methods, so many approaches were tested in recent years.
+Abundant unlabeled data cries for *semi-supervised learning (SSL)* methods, so many approaches were tested in recent years.
 I found unsupervised pre-training with autoencoders, variational autoencoders, or restricted Boltzmann machines.
 The basic idea is to take your unlabeled data and use an unsupervised learning technique to get a feature extraction network.
 Then you add a regression network on top of it and fine-tune the whole thing on your labeled data.
 The main factor influencing performance here is the amount of available labeled data, so the approaches are tested by using different percentages of the dataset as labeled and the rest as unlabeled.
 Up until now, reported performance improvements are minimal.

-Others took it one step further and used unsupervised domain adaption (UDA) methods.
+Others took it one step further and used *unsupervised domain adaption (UDA)* methods.
-Unsupervised domain adaption can be seen as a generalization of SSL where the labeled and unlabeled don't need to be from the same generating distribution.
+Unsupervised domain adaption can be seen as a generalization of SSL where the labeled and unlabeled data don't need to be from the same generating distribution.
 Researchers adopted approaches using adversarial and maximum mean discrepancy metrics that were popularized in the computer vision space.
 The setup here is to take one subset of your data (divided by working conditions) as labeled and the other as unlabeled.
 The aim is to minimize the prediction error on the unlabeled data.